bioinfo-ucsd/BISB-Bootcamp-softeng/README.md

 **GOAL**: As a team we have decided that `count_substring()` should be case insensitive, since `ACGT` is equivalent to `acgt` for our DNA string use case.

-For this portion of the activity, you should
+For this portion of the activity, you will

 1. Write test cases that test whether the existing `count_substring()` code is case insensitive.
 2. Modify `count_substring()` in your `student_xx.py` so that it is case insensitive (i.e., `'acgt' == 'ACGT', == 'aCgT'`).